 Here are the supplies you’ll need to pick up:

 - PEEPS® Halloween Marshmallow Toppers

 - Betty Crocker™ Cake Icing in black

 - Betty Crocker™ Sugar Cookie Mix

 Tips for Creating the perfect Halloween Gingerbread House:

 - Follow the package instructions, but instead of 3 TBSP of flour, add 1/3 cup to add stability.

-- I used a Gingerbread House Cookie Cutter set that I purchased several years ago.
+- I used a Gingerbread House Cookie Cutter set that I purchased on Amazon.
 Depending on the size of yours, you may need to use two packages of the Sugar Cookie Mix.